MGA Rulebook 2013

 1.1 Must be a mediocre golfer capable of some very ugly shots

-1.2 Must have a valid MGA tour card and online account to enter events
+1.2 Must have a valid MGA Tour membership and online account to enter events

 1.3 Must not have caused the MGA any embarrassment at the last tournament